leoramos1292/LiveProjectCodeSummary/README.md

 ```

-I created Logic to allow you to see a differen't view ithat displayed only the current productions in the list:
+I created Logic to allow you to see a differen't view that displayed only the current productions in the list:

 ```